RobertAris/biological-neuronal-network/README.md

 11. Confirm installation by typing `y` when prompted.

+12. In order to install now any packages within your environment, we have to make it active:
+    ```bash
+    conda activate my_env
+    ```

-12. Install the machine learning library with conda:
+13. Install the machine learning library with conda:
     ```bash
     conda install -y pytorch torchvision torchaudio pytorch-cuda=12.4 "mkl<2025.0.0" -c pytorch -c nvidia
     ```